 Sasha was invited to The House of Commons to discuss Constructing Futures in more detail - https://www.linkedin.com/posts/o%27neill-and-brennan_sasha-simmonds-invited-to-the-house-of-commons-activity-6876502893109886976-nDIV

 Quote from our Head of Social Value Sasha Simmonds

-“I consider myself lucky to be able to work with these individuals every day, this project is something that I am extremely passionate about.
+“I consider myself lucky to be able to work with these individuals every day and this project is something that I am extremely passionate about.

 1 in 7 people in the UK, have or have had a criminal conviction.
 I will never understand how anyone can simply turn their backs on these people that just need a helping hand to get back on their feet.

-I have amazing relationships with these individuals and with that comes a mutual respect for one and other.
+I have amazing relationships with these individuals and with that comes a mutual respect for one another.
 It’s a great feeling to come to work and know that what you’re doing can change someone’s life.”

 What our Managers think of ROTL- Constructing Futures.